etyp/meteor-accounts-ldap/README.md

 Issues + Notes
 -----
-* If your app requires that only LDAP authorized users should be able to login, it is strongly recommended that you include the following server-side code to prevent a user from gaining access through Accounts.createUser(), which will otherwise automatically login a newly created (non-LDAP) user:
+* If your app requires that only LDAP authorized users should be able to login, it is strongly recommended that you include the following server-side code to prevent a user from gaining access through Accounts.createUser() on the client, which will otherwise automatically login a newly created (non-LDAP) user:
 ```
 //on the server
 Meteor.startup(function () {